Is Your Usually Energetic Goofball of a Dog ... Depressed?

 As with most maladies, human or canine, the best treatment for depression in dogs is prevention.
 Learn what type of environment, food, exercise, and mental stimulation is best for your dog, and provide it for them.

-“Owners need to make appropriate breed choices for their living situation,” Dr. Huag says.
+“Owners need to make appropriate breed choices for their living situation,” Dr. Haug says.
 A busy college student in a tiny apartment may love Labradors, she says, but that doesn’t mean they’re able to give them the attention, training, and exercise the breed needs to be happy and healthy.

-If a dog is already showing symptoms of depression, and a veterinarian has ruled out any possible physical issues like pain or illness, Dr. Huag recommends finding a professional behaviorist who can evaluate the dog and their living situation, and provide recommendations appropriate for that animal, family, and home.
-For those interested in contacting a behaviorist, she recommends the following sites: American College of Veterinary Behavioristsopens in a new tab, The American Veterinary Society of Animal Behavioropens in a new tab, and the Pet Professional Guildopens in a new tab.
+If a dog is already showing symptoms of depression, and a veterinarian has ruled out any possible physical issues like pain or illness, Dr. Haug recommends finding a professional behaviorist who can evaluate the dog and their living situation, and provide recommendations appropriate for that animal, family, and home.
+For those interested in contacting a behaviorist, she recommends the following sites: American College of Veterinary Behaviorists, The American Veterinary Society of Animal Behavior, and the Pet Professional Guild.

 Ultimately, whether your dog has seemed down in the dumps recently or not, Dr. Haug says it’s important to always make sure they receive adequate mental and physical stimulation, as well the necessary training and education to help both you and your pet better understand each other.